 Climate Change - is your client advice meeting the duty of care?

 Larger firms have already been thinking about the impact of climate change, especially in the area of corporate advice to clients.
-But for licensed conveyancers and law firms of all sizes, it is clear that climate change will affect property transactions to a degree that you need to consider whether your advice is meeting existing duty of care and the duty to warn, in line with the new Law Society Guidance on Climate Risks.
+But for licensed conveyancers and law firms of all sizes, climate change will affect property transactions to a degree that you need to consider whether your advice is meeting existing duty of care and the duty to warn, in line with the Law Society Guidance on Climate Risks.

 Recognising the risk and your duty to clients

-David Kempster provides an overview of the main climate risks and why conveyancers and commercial real estate lawyers need to take heed of the important legal opinion that has been released this year on advising clients.
-The duty of care is already here.
+David Kempster provides an overview of the main climate risks and why conveyancers and commercial real estate lawyers need to take heed of the important legal opinion from Stephen Tromans KC on advising clients, which underpins The Law Society Guidance.

 Conveyancers’ Duty of Care to Advise Clients about Climate Risk

 Risks change over time.
 Climate risk analysis is now an essential part of understanding the forward risk on clients’ land and property transactions.

-Now, exclusive to Groundsure, one of the UK’s leading environmental law practitioners, Stephen Tromans KC, has released his legal opinion on a firm’s duty of care to advise residential and commercial property clients on climate risk.
+Exclusive to Groundsure, one of the UK’s leading environmental law practitioners, Stephen Tromans KC, has provided a legal opinion on a firm’s duty of care to advise residential and commercial property clients on climate risk.
 It’s essential reading for all conveyancing practitioners and available to download free now.Download

 Do Solicitors have a duty of care to advise about climate change impacts on property transactions?